kamerk22/ipfuscator/readme.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

 IPFuscation is a technique that allows for IP addresses to be represented in hexadecimal or decimal instead of the decimal encoding we are used to.

-IPFuscator allows us to easily convert to these alternative formats that are interpreted in the same way.
+This package will provide simple and easy API convert IP to alternative formats that are interpreted in the same way.

+Insired by [https://github.com/vysec/IPFuscator](https://github.com/vysec/IPFuscator) in Python.

 ## Installation

-Via Composer
+You can install this package via Composer.

 ``` bash
 $ composer require kamerk22/ipfuscator